What to Include in Your Guitar Practice Schedule

 In addition to sight-reading, which I consider more in the technique area, it’s good to always be learning new music.

 I suggest seeking to memorize everything you learn.
-Even if you don’t actually memorize it, intending to will help you to learn it more quickly.
+Even if you don’t actually memorize it, intending to will help you to learn new things quickly.

 This also keeps your practice fresh and lets you feel that you’re making progress in a tangible way.